mattermost/mattermost-handbook-1/source/guides/procurement.md

 # How to procure at Mattermost

+## IMPORTANT: Mattermost runs its own e-sign process

+DO NOT have vendors send e-sign to Mattermost staff.
+Mattermost needs all e-sign to be setup using Mattermost e-sign systems by the following people:

+- PeopleOps and Consulting Agreements (HelloSign) - Jen Shepard
+- Customer and Partner Agreements (DocuSign) - Melissa Warner
+- Subscription Software Services (DocuSign) - Camille Harris

+The e-signed documents are organized and archived based on e-sign manager.

+If a vendor needs to use e-sign through their system an exception can be made via written agreement by Mattermost CEO.

 ## End user guide to procurement

 ### How to procure consulting services on a standard agreement (1-2 business days)